Septenary/Serenity-Loot-Document/main.typ

   attribution: [\<Serenity\>])[
   Raiding is a team effort that begins with each individual having respect for the team.
 As such, all players are expected to bring their A-game not only for themselves, but out of respect for their fellow players and the team.]

-Perma-Benched players will recieve raid-invites last, after all available Core Raider and Trial Raiders.
+Perma-Benched players will recieve raid-invites last, after all available Core Raiders and Trial Raiders.

 Empty slots in raid may be kept empty despite a Perma-Benched player's availability.
 #linebreak()